rafael-santiago/helios/src/include/doc/hc/README.md

 ### hc_print_result()

 This function should be used by hc modules developers.
-It's used to print error or success messages and abort the process when necessary (on errors of course).
+It is used to print error or success messages and abort the process when necessary (on errors of course).

     # meanwhile inside some hc module source code...